slickjumper/slickjumper/README.md

 ### Hi there 👋
 My name is Tinashe Chamisa,
-I am a student at the University of Pretoria, studying Bsc Computer Science.
+I am a Graduate Cloud Support Associate at AWS

 My Linkedin: www.linkedin.com/in/tinashe-chamisa